darkthemer/spicetify-extensions/customControls/README.md

 # customControls

-Replaces the titlebar's original minimum, maximum, and close buttons with custom ones. (w/ limitations)
+Replaces the titlebar's original minimum, maximum, and close buttons with custom ones. (with limitations)

 ## Preview

 ![](preview.gif)

-## Modification
+## Customization

 Just inspect element then save your edits through the marketplace's add css snippet function or through your theme's local CSS file.

 The settings menu contains the following options:

 -   having the maximize button toggle fullscreen instead of window resizing
+-   scaling the control buttons
 -   choosing between several preset control button styles

 ## Limitations